-- SMSC themes are incorporated across subjects, with resources carefully selected to align with our values. - Individual Education Plans (IEPs) and Personal Development Plans include SMSC objectives tailored to each pupil's needs.
+- SMSC themes are incorporated across subjects, with resources carefully selected to align with our values.

 4.2 School Ethos and Environment

 - Staff model respectful, empathetic behaviours and foster a culture of inclusion. - Positive relationships and restorative approaches support pupils' moral and social development. - Restorative practice underpins our approach to behaviour support and moral development, helping pupils understand the impact of their actions, repair relationships, and develop social responsibility.